WebGoat/WebGoat/README.txt

 	You only need to download and install the "Java SE Development Kit (JDK)"
 - Maven > 2.0.9
 	Maven can be downloaded at: http://maven.apache.org/
-	At Ubuntu it can be installed with:
+	In Ubuntu it can be installed with:
 	> apt-get install maven2
 - WebGoat source code
-    WebGoat source code can be downloaded at: http://code.google.com/p/webgoat/source/checkout Use any svn client (ex: Tortoise svn)to checkout the code.
+    WebGoat source code can be downloaded at: http://code.google.com/p/webgoat/source/checkout Use an svn client (ex: Tortoise svn) to checkout the code.

 --------------------